Non-standard limits of graphs and some orbit equivalence invariants: -Betti numbers L2-Betti numbers

 The $i$-th $\ell^2$-Betti number of $\Sigma$ is the von Neumann dimension of the above homology, $\beta^{(2)}_i(\Sigma,\cg):=\mathrm{dim}_{\LL(\cg)}(\overline H_i^{(2)}(\Sigma))$.
 As explained after Definition 3.6 of \cite{gab_ihes}, if we define the Laplacian $\Delta_i:=\partial_i^*\partial_i+\partial_{i+1}\partial_{i+1}^*$, then $\overline H_i^{(2)}(\Sigma)$ is naturally isomorphic to $\ker\Delta_i$ and in particular $\beta^{(2)}_i(\Sigma,\cg)=\mathrm{dim}_{\LL(\cg)}(\ker(\Delta_i))$.

-\begin{theorem}[Gaboriau] Let $\cg$ be a \pmp groupoid over a probability space and $k\in\Nmath$.
+\begin{theo}[Gaboriau] Let $\cg$ be a \pmp groupoid over a probability space and $k\in\Nmath$.
 All the uniformly bounded and $k$-connected $\cg$-simplicial complexes have the same $k$-th $\ell^2$-Betti number. \\ This common value is denoted by $\beta^{(2)}_k(\cg)$.

 Furthermore, for a \pmp (free or not) action $\Gamma\acting X$ of a countable group, the group and the groupoid of the action $\cg_{\Gamma\acting X}$ (see Example~\ref{ex: groupoid from pmp action}) have the same $\ell^2$-Betti numbers $\beta^{(2)}_k(\cg_{\Gamma\acting X})=\beta^{(2)}_k(\Gamma)$.